The Best Biscuit Recipe for Fluffy, Buttery Perfection

 Instructions

-1. Preheat your oven to 400°F and butter a cast iron skillet or pie plate.
+Preheat the oven to 400°F and grease a cast-iron skillet or pie plate.

 Notes